-Sustainable growth in the water market is fueled by several long-term trends — global water scarcity, climate change, increasing environmental regulations, increasing levels of water pollution and aging water infrastructure as well as aspiring emerging markets where water infrastructure installations are imperative.
+The sustainable growth of the water market is driven by several long-term trends – the global water scarcity, the climate change, the increasing amount of water pollution and the globally aging and partially ailing water infrastructure.

 Water as a sustainable Common Stock Investment

-The stock market is opening up more and more to water as an investment topic, be it through funds and ETFs, certificates or companies in the water industry going public.
-The global water market faces huge challenges over the next 20-30 years, which in turn involve high levels of investments from which long term investors can benefit from by making the right investment decisions.
-Be it through regular and secure dividend payments or sustainable increases in the prices of stocks, investors with a medium to long-term investment horizon should increasingly devote themselves to water investment.
+The stock exchange is opening up more and more to water investments – be it through funds, ETFs or, above all, through companies from the water industry that are going public.
+The global water market is facing major but feasible challenges in the next 20-30 years, which in turn will need huge capital investments.
+The funds must necessarily be provided proportionally by private investors and cannot be generated entirely from taxpayers’ money.
+Be it through regular and secure dividend payments or price increases in securities, private investors with a medium to long-term investment horizon should increasingly devote their time to water as an investment topic.